 - Check medications to see whether they're draining your natural supply.

 Some experts believe that vegans lack vitamin D and can keep their levels high by taking regular vitamin D supplements.
 "You can ensure you're getting enough vitamin D by taking a multivitamin that contains at least 100% RDI of D3, which is the more absorbable form," Hanks said.

 Of all the nutrients and B vitamins you consume, the one most commonly connected with hair loss is biotin.
 In many studies, those exhibiting hair loss have shown evidence of clinical improvement after receiving biotin.
 A regular supply also stops nails from becoming brittle, and it can help reduce blood sugar in people living with diabetes.

 Biotin is present in a well-balanced diet, so deficiencies are usually due to genetics.
 A biotin deficiency can also be triggered in people who smoke, take antibiotics and certain acne medications.

-Egg yolk, cheese and meat will boost vitamin B levels for a healthy scalp and increased hair growth — but if you're vegan or vegetarian, you're likely looking for alternatives.
 Alongside a healthy diet that includes dark green vegetables, you could take a biotin supplement.
 GRO Biotin Gummies feature an abundance of vitamins and minerals that help beautify strands, nourish the scalp and support healthy-looking hair.
 These dietary supplements contain biotin, folic acid and a host of other essential B vitamins to support the body's productions of keratin and collagen.